danwerner21/UniFLEX/Software/Kernels/uf_63_iop/iop_cpu/ROM/README.md

 Do m <stackpointervalue>   and give SPACE 'd0' thsi should change the CC value in DO.
 Check with the 'r' command if this is right.
 Next, g 405a should now work, that is, no reaction any further.

-The monitor ACIA is expected to be at $8000, thus the first acia in the first CPU09SR4 via the IO processor.
+The monitor ACIA is expected to be at $8000, thus the first ACIA in the first CPU09SR4 via the IO processor.
-Badurate is preset at 38400.
+Baudrate is preset at 38400.